-Forming part of the Consolidated Financial Statements for the year ended March 31, 2021
+Forming part of the Consolidated Financial Statements for the year ended March 31, 2021 q.
+Exceptional Items r.
+Earnings Per Share

-Exceptional Items

 Exceptional items are transactions which due to their size or incidence are separately disclosed to enable a full understanding of the group financial performance.